milosz-wieczor/gromologist-for-review/README.md

 # Gromologist

-Gromologist is a package designed to facilitate handling, editing and manipulating GROMACS topology files (.top and .itp).
+Gromologist is a package designed to facilitate handling, editing and manipulating GROMACS topology files (.top and .itp), as well as compatible structures (.pdb and .gro).

 ## Installation